elastic/kibana/src/plugins/data/public/public.api.md

     makeAgg: (agg: TAggConfig, state?: AggConfigSerialized) => TAggConfig;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "ACTION_GLOBAL_APPLY_FILTER"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "ActionGlobalApplyFilterFilterType"
 //
 // @public
 export interface ApplyGlobalFilterActionContext {